hristokoev/portfolio/src/projects/unfold-phone.md

 This is my first (and only) After Effects template.

-There was a time where I wanted to make it as a seller on VideoHive.
-Turns out, it's a lot of work and after this one, I really started to think twice about it.
+There was a time when I wanted to make it as a seller on VideoHive.
+Turns out, it's a lot of work and after this project, I really started to think twice about it.

 ### Preview